Bhabhi (1957 film)

 The film went on to become the eighth highest grossing Bollywood film of the year.
 The film was a remake of the 1954 Bengali film Bhanga Gara, which in turn was based on the novel Bijila by Prabhavathi Devi Saraswathi.
 The Bengali movie was earlier remade in Tamil as Kula Deivam and later remade in Kannada as Jenu Goodu.
-Pandari Bai reprised her role in all versions except Bengali.
+Pandari Bai reprised her role in all versions except the Bengali one.

 Summary

-Although a graduate in Arts, Shanta (Pandari Bai) agrees to marry a less educated widowed businessman Ratanlal (Balraj Sahni), shortly called Ratan, who has a son Mithu (Daisy Irani), from his first marriage and re-locates to live with him, his three brothers; Ramesh (Jawahar Kaul), Rajan (Raja Gosavi) and Baldev (Jagdeep) and his aunty (Durga Khote).
+Although a graduate in Arts, Shanta (Pandari Bai) agrees to marry a less educated widowed businessman Ratanlal (Balraj Sahni), shortly called Ratan, who has a son Mithu (Daisy Irani), from his first marriage and re-locates to live with him, his three brothers; Ramesh (Jawahar Kaul), Rajan (Raja Gosavi) and Baldev (Jagdeep) and his aunt (Durga Khote).
 Ratanlal permits Shanta to let her child-widowed sister, Lata (Nanda), to also live with them.
 Shanta soon earns the respect and love of everyone in the family.
 Ramesh marries Tara (Shyama), the daughter of Advocate Motilal (Bipin Gupta), while Rajan marries Mangala (Nalini Chonkar), the daughter of Munshiram (Shivraj).
 After these marriages, misunderstandings crop up, generally generated by Mangala, so much so that Tara joins forces with her, forcing the brothers to separate from each other, with Ratanlal dividing the property and business equally amongst them, and re-locating in a small village house, while Ramesh now lives with Tara and her brother, Jeevan (Anwar Hussain) and his wife.
-Rajan does not get along with Mangala, takes to alcohol in a big way, stops his medical studies and joins the army and Baldev re-locates to Bombay.
-The question remains: will this troubled family ever be re-united during their respective lifetimes?
+Rajan does not get along with Mangala, takes to alcohol in a big way, stops his medical studies and joins the army and Baldev relocates to Bombay.
+The film chronicles if this troubled family would ever be reunited.